List of Parks and Recreation characters: Brandi Maxxxx

 Brandi Maxxxx (Mara Marini) is a pornography star who has appeared in more than 200 adult films, despite having been in the business only one year.
 She appeared in "Jerry's Painting" as a guest on the news show Ya Heard?
 With Perd!, where host Perd Hapley was interviewing Leslie Knope about a painting she appeared nude in.
 Brandi was also brought on as a guest and, to Leslie's chagrin, compared Leslie's painting to pornography and defended them both.
 She claimed anyone should be allowed to have sex anywhere they wanted, and falsely believed Leslie felt the same way.
-When Leslie quoted United States Supreme Court Associate Justice Potter Stewart's famous claim that he cannot define pornography but "I know it when I see it", Brandi was asked to define it and she replied, "For me, it's when the penis goes in."
+When Leslie quoted United States Supreme Court Associate Justice Potter Stewart's famous claim that he cannot define pornography but "I know it when I see it," Brandi was asked to define it and she replied, "For me, it's when the penis goes in."
 Brandi also invited Leslie to appear in her next film.
 Tom tried to flirt with Brandi, but his efforts were ruined when she recognized him as the basis of a baby-like cherub in the painting.
-In the episode "Campaign Shake Up", Brandi Maxxxx is also running for the City Council election, in third place in polls with 8% of the vote behind Bobby Newport's 45% and second place Leslie Knope with 30%.
+In the episode "Campaign Shake Up," Brandi Maxxxx is also running for the City Council election, in third place in polls with 8% of the vote behind Bobby Newport's 45% and second place Leslie Knope with 30%.
+In the episode "Bailout," Brandi plays the role of Leslie Knope in a porn film about recent Pawnee political events, titled Too Big to Nail.
 In the final episode One Last Ride, a flashfoward shows that she eventually becomes the head of the Pawnee City Council, swearing in Garry Gergich for his fourth term as Mayor.
 Her character may be a reference to adult film star and candidate for Governor of California Mary Carey.

 Chris

 Chris (Will Arnett) is an MRI technologist at the hospital where Ann Perkins works.
-Ann sets Chris and Leslie up on a blind date in "The Set Up", which goes extremely poorly.
+Ann sets Chris and Leslie up on a blind date in "The Set Up," which goes extremely poorly.
 Chris is openly rude to Leslie during the dinner, criticizing Leslie's alma mater of Indiana University and expressing disappointment that she only works in regular parks rather than amusement parks.
 Upon learning Leslie has never had an MRI, Chris insists on immediately taking her to the hospital and giving her one, a plan to which she reluctantly agrees.
 His inappropriate behavior continues at the hospital, where he makes creepy comments about her "industrial-sized" womb during the MRI and unsubtle comments about expecting to have sex with her later, including asking whether she is having her period.
 They part on bad terms, with Chris angry that Leslie refused to have sex with him after the date.

 At the time of the episode, Arnett was the real-life husband of Amy Poehler, who played Leslie.
 However, it was not Poehler who arranged for him to be on the show, but rather Michael Schur, who is a good friend of Arnett and felt he would be a good fit for the character.